JylerTackson/UCFNotes/03_Fall25/FinalsReview/Physics/Ordinary and Partial DE Techniques/Euler.md

 \end{align}
 $$
 4) Repeat until the desired $x$ value is reached Forward Euler is a low accuracy, **first-order method**, that requires small step sizes.
+Can be unstable for stiff equations making this **conditionally stable**.
+Requires small time steps making this an **explicit method**.

 ---
 Backwards Euler is an implicit numerical technique for solving ODE's, it operates by using the value of the function at the next time step to update the solution.